General—Electrical work permits and fees.

 and the work is subject to inspection, the customer is responsible for obtaining all required permits.

 (5) Except as allowed for Class B permits, where an electrical work permit is required, the work permit must be obtained and posted at the job site or the electrical work permit number must be conspicuously posted and identified as the electrical work permit number on or adjacent to the electrical service or feeder panel supplying power to the work prior to beginning any electrical work and at all times until the electrical inspection process is completed.
-Exceptions:

-(a) For an owner, an electrical work permit for emergency repairs to an existing electrical system(s) must be obtained no later than the next business day after the work is begun.
+(a) For an owner, an electrical work permit for emergency like-in-kind repairs to an existing electrical system(s) must be obtained no later than the next business day after the work is begun.

-(b) For an electrical contractor, in a city's jurisdiction where the city is authorized to do electrical inspections and does not have a provisional permit system, an electrical work permit for emergency repairs to an existing electrical system(s) must be obtained and posted, per the city's requirements at the job site no later than the next business day after the work is begun.
+(b) For an electrical contractor, in a city's jurisdiction where the city is authorized to do electrical inspections and does not have a provisional permit system, an electrical work permit for emergency like-in-kind repairs to an existing electrical system(s) must be obtained and posted, per the city's requirements at the job site no later than the next business day after the work is begun.

 (6) Fees must be paid in accordance with the inspection fee schedule in Part C of this chapter.
 The amount of the fee due is calculated based on the fee effective at the date payment is made.
 If the project is required to have an electrical plan review, the plan review fees will be based on the fees effective at the date the plans are received by the department for review.
 In a city where the department is doing inspections as the city's contractor, a supplemental fee may apply.